MPH Alumni

 Nailah Smith, DVM, MPH, Class of 2016

-Nailah Smith Adding a Master of Public Health to my veterinary degree has allowed me to achieve my goal of working at the animal-human interface.
-During the MPH program, I was able to gain a much better understanding of the social determinants of health, community health and health policy which all contribute to human population health.
-This understanding, along with infectious disease epi electives and a capstone focused on advanced epidemiologic analysis, gave me a great footing to start my career.
+Adding a master’s of public health to my veterinary degree allowed me to achieve my goal of working at the animal-human interface.
+During the MPH program, I was able to gain a much better understanding of the social determinants of health, community health and health policy, all of which contribute to human population health.
+This understanding, along with infectious disease EPI electives and a capstone focused on advanced epidemiologic analysis, gave me a great footing to start my career.

-After completing the program in 2016, I worked as an epidemiologist at the TN Department of Health’s Healthcare Associated Infections and Antimicrobial Resistance Program.
-There, I was responsible for data management and containment response activities for the Southeast region of the Antibiotic Resistance Laboratory Network (ARLN) created by CDC.
+After completing the program in 2016, I worked as an epidemiologist at the Tennessee Department of Health’s Healthcare Associated Infections and Antimicrobial Resistance program.

-In 2018, I was accepted into CDC’s Epidemic Intelligence Service (EIS) and worked for two years as an epidemiologist in the Center for Global Health’s Division of Global Health Protection.
+In 2018, I was accepted into Center for Disease Control’s Epidemic Intelligence Service (EIS) and worked for two years as an epidemiologist in the Center for Global Health’s Division of Global Health Protection.
 I was able to work on applied epidemiology projects that took me to Kenya, Liberia, Guatemala and the Democratic Republic of Congo.
+I was also able to work as a COVID-19 epidemiologist in the CDC Emergency Operations Center assigned to the Los Angeles County Department of Public Health, where I focused on the epidemiology of COVID-19 in educational settings.

 Nursing-MPH Dual Degree Alumni